Mission & Objective

 The spirit of the festival: The Festival focuses attention on works of quality in order to contribute to the evolution of audio-visual arts in Saudi Arabia and the region.

-If a film is selected for the Official Program, RSIFF will send an official selection letter in September 2021 and will advise of further requirements and next steps.
+If a film is selected for the Official Program, RSIFF will send an official selection letter by October 2022 and will advise of further requirements and next steps.

 All films must be submitted in their original language.
 If the original language of the film is not in English, the film must be subtitled in English.